zama-ai/httpz-solidity/docs/fundamentals/asXXoperation.md

 ## 1. Trivial input

-Trivial input simply put is a plain text in a format of a cyphertext.
+Trivial input simply put is a plain text in a format of a ciphertext.

 ### Overview